Kurdish diplomat cool to independence advocacy by Israel

 “Israel has its friends and its enemies, so it can work both ways,” she told Reuters in a telephone interview from London, where she is based.
 “We are not coordinating with Israel.
 We are not responsible for statements made by other governments.”

-Israeli experts saw in the Netanyahu government’s advocacy an attempt to build on discreet military and business ties with Kurds dating back to the 1960s in the face of shared Arab foes.
+Israeli experts saw in the Netanyahu government’s advocacy an attempt to build on discreet military, intelligence and business ties with the Kurds dating back to the 1960s in the face of shared Arab adversaries.

 However, Abdul Rahman said such cooperation was in the past.